chennin/stellaris-enhanced-designation-icons/README.md

 ~~Can be done with ImageMagick: `mogrify colony_type.dds -compress dxt5`~~

-In 3.7, compressing makes the images look bad, and I don't know DDS well enough to know why.
+In 3.7, the image got wider and now compressing makes the replacement look bad, and I don't know DDS well enough to know why.
 The asset is uncompressed in vanilla [3.6] anyway.

 # Copyright